jeff73511/thuisbezorgd-web-scraping/README.md

 [ChromeDriver](https://chromedriver.chromium.org/downloads), unzip it somewhere in your PC, and set path to it.
 The webdriver_manager module will take care of everything for you!

+## Usage
+Run [thuisbezorgd.py](./thuisbezorgd.py) and follow the instructions shown in the Python console.

 ## Contact